 - Enabling and codependency

 - The disease of addiction

-- Neurological, psychological, and emotional effects of addiction – on both the addict and the family
+- The effects of addiction on both the addict and the family

 - Recovery programs and effective treatment solutions

 At Balboa Horizons, our focus goes beyond treating the addict.
-We are committed to helping both the addict and family members develop the tools and skills necessary to build a lasting foundation in recovery—and to facilitate family health and happiness.
+We are committed to helping both addicts and family members develop the tools and skills for a lasting foundation in recovery.